Training and qualifications: What’s required to deliver supports or services?

 Unregistered providers: The NDIS Commission does not mandate training or qualifications for unregistered providers.

-Registered providers: Qualification requirements for certain registration groups are in the NDIS Practice Standards: Verification module.
+Registered providers: Qualification requirements for certain registration groups are in the NDIS Practice Standards Qualification and Professional Associations Required Documentation Guide.
 Professions that are not listed in that module need to comply with the NDIS Practice Standards and Quality Indicators.
 Registered providers also need to include the NDIS Commission’s Worker orientation module in their induction process.

 Workers: Providers (registered and unregistered) are responsible for engaging appropriately skilled workers to deliver services.
 The Workforce Capability Framework: Framework Levels is an online tool that can help providers recruit the right workers.